struckbylightning/Notepad/_posts/2018-05-02-define-rollup-fields-for-lookup-relationships-in-custom-metadata.md

 - 25 rollup summary fields allowed per object on master detail relationships
 - Rollup child sobject records part of a lookup relationship.
 Native rollup summary fields are not available on LOOKUP relationships.
 - Deploying the metadata configs with ease without use of data loader.
+- Multilevel rollups, child field needs to be rolled up on parent, parent\`s field storing rollup inturn needs to be rolled up onto GrandParent

 As always first thing first, here\`s the link to Unmanaged Package - https://login.salesforce.com/packaging/installPackage.apexp?p0=04t7F0000051NoL

 Here are the steps to follow after you have installed

-1. Define
+1. Define Rollup Object Mapping

-2. Define
+2. Define Rollup Field Mapping

-3. Create trigger on the child objects whose field needs to be aggregated, refer to below sample
+3. Create trigger on the child objects whose field needs to be aggregated, refer to below sample trigger (replace Account with Sobject\`s api name onto which you are creating trigger)

 ```java
 trigger AccountTrigger on Account (after insert, after update, after delete, after undelete) {